-Whether you are travelling to Sandy Park to see Exeter Chiefs in December or making your way to Saracens new ground, Allianz Park, in the spring, you will be able to check whether you need your hat and scarf or your waterproofs before you set off.
+Whether you are travelling to Sandy Park to see Exeter Chiefs in December, or making your way north to see the Newcastle Falcons at Kingston Park in the spring, you will be able to check whether you need your hat and scarf or your waterproofs before you set off.

 Back to the events calendar.

-1 September - 25 May - If you are heading to any of the 2012/2013 season rugby fixtures, check the weather forecast for each of the venues.
+2 September - 27 May - Before you head to any of the 2016/2017 Aviva Premiership Rugby fixtures, check the weather forecast for each venue.